dmbarbour/awelon/ABC.md

 I would like to find simpler alternatives for `F` and `M` operators, with respect to static analysis.
 Suggestions are welcome.

-## Under Evaluation

-I have a very recent idea (19 March 2014): to introduce virtual sums to support typechecking.
-This is in the wake of removing `PSBN` operators, which served the role MUCH less effectively.
-See [type decl](doc/TypeDecl.md).

 ## Deprecated

 Originally, ABC had some introspection operators.